finlaymcalpine/finlaymcalpine.github.io/_posts/2024-04-22-bond-basics.md

 tags: ["finance", "fixed-income", "rust"]
 ---

 This post is a quick primer on pricing a bond in fixed income markets, and some accompanying Rust code to calculate that price.
 I plan to extend to some other concepts (yield, duration) in future.
+See the incomplete code in [this repo](https://github.com/finlaymcalpine/bond_pricing/tree/main) for the source of code.

 I'm going to reference the book _Investment Science_ by Luenberger, which is a really nice reference for the basics of financial markets from a quantitative viewpoint.
 A more detailed reference focused on empirical applications is _The Econometrics of Financial Markets_ by Lo, et. al. Finally, an overview of bonds by [PIMCO](https://www.pimco.com/en-us/marketintelligence/bond-basics/what-impacts-the-price-and-performance-of-bonds/) is a good quick overview of the ideas.